Pacific Arts Corporation: Movie production

 Following the success of Elephant Parts, Pacific Arts focused its attention on producing full-length motion pictures.
-Pacific Arts first major motion picture produced was the 1982 film, Timerider: The Adventure of Lyle Swann.
-The film Repo Man was released in 1984, for Michael Nesmith served as executive producer under the (still active) subsidy, Zoomo Productions, Inc.
+Its first major motion picture was the Timerider: The Adventure of Lyle Swann (1982).
+Its film Repo Man was released in 1984, for Michael Nesmith served as executive producer under its still-active subsidy, Zoomo Productions, Inc.

-The last major motion picture Pacific Arts produced was the 1988 film Tapeheads.
-Following the release of Tapeheads, Pacific Arts would turn its attention to home video and (at the turn of the century) the internet.
+The last major motion picture Pacific Arts produced was Tapeheads (1988).
+Following its release, Pacific Arts turned its attention to home video and later, at the turn of the century, the internet.

 Video distribution

-Throughout the 1980s, Pacific Arts had acquired (at the time) the largest catalog of non-theatrical video titles in the world and set up its own independent distribution system.
+Throughout the 1980s, Pacific Arts acquired what was at the time the world's largest catalog of non-theatrical video titles, and set up its own independent distribution system.
 By 1987, former Pacific Arts Video Distribution (a.k.a.
 Pacific Arts Video Classics) president Robert Fread had quit, who had been at the video arm since the early 1980s, and he would be replaced as president by George Steele, who had been at the home video arm since 1984, and when owner Michael Nesmith was soliciting bids for a sale portion of the Pacific Arts video arm, which involved lawyers were Paramount Home Video and Nelson Entertainment.